guardian/discussion-rendering/README.md

 ### Publishing changes to NPM

 You need a @guardian scoped NPM user account to be able to publish changes.
 You then will need to login to this NPM account locally on your maching.
 Once authenticated, run:
-`yarn build && yarn publish --access public` updating the version number as required
+`yarn build && yarn publish` updating the version number as required.
+It will publish as `public` as The Guardian Organisation does not have private repos.

 ### Connection this package to DCR/Frontend to test local changes